Arizona Fingerprint Card Suspension

-Within 30 days after the investigation and DPS still does not know such disposition, there will be a DENIAL of fingerprint card.
+Within 30 days after the investigation, and DPS still does not know such disposition, there will be a DENIAL of the fingerprint card.
 Almost all denials still have a remedy of applying to the Board of Fingerprinting for a good cause exception.

 Arizona Fingerprint Clearance Card Suspension

 Contact us today if you’re interested in setting up a consultation with Chelle Law or have questions about an Arizona Fingerprint Card Suspension.